IsaMapache/bsky-bot/README.md

 - 🚀 **Auto-start**: Runs automatically when Windows boots
 - ⚡ **Lightweight**: Minimal resource usage
 - 🛡️ **Smart Posting**: Prevents duplicate posts for the same stream
+- 🌟 **New Hotkey Feature**: Added hotkey functionality
+- 핫 **Hotkey Override (New!)**: Press `Shift + \` to trigger an immediate Bluesky post, regardless of current stream status or posting cooldowns.
+Useful for manual announcements or testing.

 ## Installation